Cölestin Gugger von Staudach

 Cölestin II.
 Gugger von Staudach (or Coelestin, born 28 June 1701 in Feldkirch as Michael Anton; died 24 February 1767 in Saint Gall) was from 23 March 1740 until his death prince abbot of the Abbey of Saint Gall.
 He is regarded as one of the most important abbots in the abbey's late period.
-He is attributed the solution of different long-lasting conflicts of the abbey, amongst others that with the Bishopric of Konstanz.The construction of the now world famous Saint Gall Cathedral was initiated and supervised by Cölestin, albeit he did not live to see its completion.
+He is attributed the solution of different long-lasting conflicts of the abbey, amongst others that with the Bishopric of Konstanz.
+The construction of the now world famous Saint Gall Cathedral was initiated and supervised by Cölestin, albeit he did not live to see its completion.

 Career

-Cölestin Gugger von Staudach was born in 1701 as son of city councillor Michael Anton Gugger von Staudach and Maria Oexlin.
+Cölestin Gugger von Staudach was born in 1701 to city councillor Michael Anton Gugger von Staudach and Maria Oexlin.
 First he visited the Jesuit school in Feldkirch, but in 1719 he changed over to the monastery school in Saint Gall.
-On 16 October 1721, he took his religious vows as Benedictine, four years later he was already consecrated as priest.
+On 16 October 1721, he took his religious vows as Benedictine, and four years later he was already consecrated as priest.
 In 1726, Cölestin was moreover appointed professor of theology.
 On 18 October 1729, he travelled to Rome for study purposes and returned one year later with a doctoral degree.
 In the sequel, he held different offices in the monastery.
 Ultimately, he was elected abbot on 23 March 1740.
 He received the consecration on 19 September of the following year.

 Father Bernhard Frank von Frankenberg, who had been Cölestin's rival in the election of the abbot, later became the Abbot of Disentis Abbey.
 Several times, Cölestin had to support him with staff and money, as the financial situation at Disentis Abbey was for a long time desolate.